Heapy/kotbot/tgkotbot/README.md

 # @tgkotbot

-Bot for Kotlin chats in telegram.
+Bot for Kotlin chats in the telegram.

 ## Docker Image